-5 or more years of employment 14.66 hours per month
+5 or more years of employment

+14.66 hours per month

-- 1. Longevity Leave Upon completion of ten (10) years of employment and during the eleventh (11th) year, and upon completion of twenty (20) years of employment and during the twenty-first (21st) year, and upon completion of thirty (30) years of employment and during thirty-first (31st) year, employees receive an additional twenty (20) days of vacation.
+1. Longevity Leave - Upon completion of ten (10) years of employment and during the eleventh (11 th) year, and upon completion of twenty (20) years of employment and during the twenty-first (21 st) year, and upon completion of thirty (30) years of employment and during thirty-first (31 st) year, employees receive an additional twenty (20) days of vacation.
 Any employee who earns this longevity leave is expected to use the longevity leave during the year following the point at which it is earned.
+Based on individual circumstances where there is a personal and compelling need for an extension, an employee may request, in writing, an extension of this time period for an additional six (6) months.
 Longevity leave may be taken over one consecutive period, one-week increments, or one day increments.
-Part-time employees will earn this benefit on a pro rata basis. - 2.
-Previous Alta Employment For purposes of vacation accrual and Longevity Leave, all Alta employment time shall be credited whether consecutive or not, including employment as a temporary employee on the ACRC payroll, but not including time when employed by a temporary staffing agency. - Β. Vacation and/or longevity leave time must be scheduled and approved by the employee's immediate supervisor and is subject to the operational needs of the Regional Center, Eligible employees will access their vacation and longevity leave balances on the Agency Time and Attendance computer program.
+Part-time employees will earn this benefit on a pro rata basis.

+- 2. Previous Alta Employment For purposes of vacation accrual and Longevity Leave, all Alta employment time shall be credited whether consecutive or not, including employment as a temporary employee on the ACRC payroll, but not including time when employed by a temporary staffing agency. - Vacation and/or longevity leave time must be scheduled and approved by the В. employee's immediate supervisor and is subject to the operational needs of the Regional Center.
+Eligible employees will access their vacation and longevity leave balances on the Agency Time and Attendance computer program.
 Employees shall submit requests in writing for vacation and/or longevity leave at least two (2) weeks prior to the beginning date of vacation and/or longevity leave.
 Employees may not submit vacation and/or longevity leave requests more than twelve (12) months in advance.
 In granting of vacation and/or longevity leave requests, first priority shall be given to the earliest request.
 If, on the same date, more than one employee in a unit submits a vacation and/or longevity leave request for the same or overlapping day(s), and the Employer is not able to grant all of the requests, then preference in scheduling shall be given based on seniority date, which is defined as the most recent date of hire or reinstatement.
 The Employer shall deny or grant the request no later than two (2) weeks from the date the request was submitted.
 In the event that an employee submits a request with only two (2) weeks advance notice, the Employer shall grant or deny the request no later than one (1) week from the date the request was submitted.
 If a scheduling conflict develops between the same two employees for the second time, the more senior employee who was granted priority previously shall yield to the other employee.